 Good Morning Farr Falcons!

-This is Mr. Herman and today is the 94th day of school, Thursday February 2nd, 2017.
-The forecast calls for sunny skies with a high of about 67 degrees.
+This is Mr. Herman and today is the 128th day of school, Thursday, March 23rd, 2017.
+The forecast calls for partly sunny skies with some lingering rain showers and a high of about 62 degrees.

 On This Day in History:

 in 1839, the initials “O.K.” are first published in The Boston Morning Post.
 Meant as an abbreviation for “oll korrect,” a popular slang misspelling of “all correct” at the time, OK steadily made its way into the everyday speech of Americans.

 There are 62,000 miles of blood vessels in the human body – laid end to end they would circle the earth 2.5 times

 At Farr Avenue School, Falcon's S.O.A.R...